jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 I was tempted to replace `Fprintf(&b, ...)` with `Fprintf(b, ...)`, to make it more consistent with the `b.WriteString()` and `b.String()` further down, but doing this causes the compiler to complain:

-_cannot use b (type strings.Builder) as type io.Writer in argument to fmt.Fprintf:
+_"cannot use b (type strings.Builder) as type io.Writer in argument to fmt.Fprintf:
-strings.Builder does not implement io.Writer (**Write method has pointer receiver**)_
+strings.Builder does not implement io.Writer (**Write method has pointer receiver**)"_

 ## Value vs. pointer function arguments